zopefoundation/z3c.table/src/z3c/table/README.txt

 As you probably know, batching is only possible after sorting columns.
 This is a nightmare if it comes to performance.
 The reason is, all data need to get sorted before the batch can start at the given position.
-And sorting can most the time only be done by touching each object.
+And sorting can most of the time only be done by touching each object.
 This means you have to be careful if you are using a large set of data, even if you use batching.

 Sample data setup